valantic/eslint-config-valantic/README.md

 };
 ```

+### Hide fixable issues

-2. To hide the fixable issues in the IDE, add the `valantic/exclude-fixable` rules to your `.eslintrc.js`.
+To hide the fixable issues in the IDE, add the `valantic/exclude-fixable` rules to your `.eslintrc.js`.

 ```js
 // .eslintrc.js